niranjankala/niranjankala.github.io/_posts/2024-11-19-from-stories-to-epics-a-guide-to-building-a-customer-centric-product-backlog.md

 ---

 ### **What Are User Stories?**
-User stories are brief, user-centered descriptions of a feature or requirement.
-They emphasize the user’s perspective, ensuring that the team keeps the user’s goals and experiences at the forefront.
+User stories are brief, user-centred descriptions of a feature or requirement.
+They emphasize the user’s perspective, ensuring the team keeps the user’s goals and experiences at the forefront.
 A typical user story follows this format:
 *As a \<user role>, I want this \<action> so that I can get this \<value>.*

 For example:
-*As an avid reader, I want to read reviews before checking out a book so that I know I’ll enjoy my selection.*
+*As an avid reader, I want to read reviews before checking out a book to know I’ll enjoy my selection.*

 ---